 Grievance Complaints: A Grievance Complaint shall state the following:

-Detrimental conduct: Conduct detrimental to the best interests of Athletics, USATF, and/or USATF Mid Atlantic has taken place; or
+Detrimental conduct: Conduct detrimental to the best interests of Athletics, USATF, and/or USATF Mid Atlantic Has Taken Place; Or

 USATF violations: A violation of any of USATF’s Bylaws or Operating Regulations and/or of a violation of any of USATF Mid Atlantic Bylaws or Operating Regulations has occurred.

+No grievance shall be accepted for consideration unless and until the signatures of the filing party(s) on the grievance is/our notarized.

 Parties: Grievance Complaints may be filed only by and against individuals or entities which were, at the time that the conduct complained of occurred, and at the time the Complaint is filed, members, directors, or officers of USATF or otherwise subject to the jurisdiction of USATF Mid Atlantic.
 A non-member, former director, or former officer of USATF Mid Atlantic shall be subject to the jurisdiction of USATF Mid Atlantic for the purpose of defending against a Grievance Complaint for an incident that occurred while he or she was a member, a director, or officer of USATF Mid Atlantic or otherwise subject to the jurisdiction of USATF Mid Atlantic.
 A Grievance Complaint may only be filed by a person or entity affected by the issues raised in the complaint; and